 Consequences of an Eviction Judgment

 A tenant is advised to vacate the property if the rent cannot be paid or if compliance with the lease is not possible, or no other arrangements can be made with the landlord.
-A judgment evicting the tenant will adversely affect the tenant’s credit rating and will make it very difficult for the tenant to find other rental housing without having to make a substantial initial deposit even if accepted.
+A judgment evicting the tenant will adversely affect the tenant’s credit rating.
+It can also make it very difficult for the tenant to find other rental housing without having to make a substantial initial deposit even if accepted.

 Rule to Show Cause

-Once the notice has been served and the compliance period has passed, the landlord must go to the Magistrate Court in the county where the property is located and complete an Affidavit and Application of Ejectment.
+Once the notice has been served and the compliance period has passed, the landlord must go to the Magistrate Court in the county where the property is located.
+There the landlord must complete an Affidavit and Application of Ejectment.
 Once filed, the court clerk will issue a Rule to Show Cause (also referred to as Order to Show Cause).